secretstartups/handbook/sales/field-communications/index.html.md

     * [People Operations](/handbook/people-group/) - Consultation on topics that impact team members
 * The update should leverage these communication channels:
     * [#field-fyi Slack channel](/handbook/sales/sales-google-groups/field-fyi-channel/) - For real-time, asynchronous communication that gives context around the announcement, shares enablement resources, and clearly defines a CTA.
-    * #sales-managers Slack channel - To garner manager-level awareness and solict manager help cascading updates and time-sensitive CTAs to their teams.
+    * #field-managers Slack channel - To garner manager-level awareness and solict manager help cascading updates and time-sensitive CTAs to their teams.
     * [WW Field Sales Call](/handbook/sales/sales-meetings) - For synchronous communication that amplifies the announcement and allows the DRI and leadership to field any questions/concerns.
     * Segment Updates for Field Leaders - To arm managers with the necessary information to discuss the update with their teams and reiterate any CTAs.
 (Note: This channel is coming soon.)
     * [Field Flash newsletter](/handbook/sales/field-communications/field-flash-newsletter/) - To reiterate/recap the news and link to enablement resources.